 As a father, I’m serious about this: Don’t coddle your kids.
 Make them work for everything.
 Instill in the Depression-era mindset that it all could be taken away at any moment, and that you’ve got to hustle for everything.
 Let them take on debt.
 Don’t saddle your children with the upper-middle-class Yuppie millennial curse of spirit-crushing safety.
 They’ll be more likely to work harder, take risks, fight for their goals, and be happier in the long run.

 Keep the blade sharp, anyway you can.
 Ignore the noise and break the cage.
-You owe it to yourself, and the world.
+You owe it to yourself, and to the world.